MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/format-data-for-upload.md

 After you have populated and formatted your organizational data file, you can continue with the following intake steps.
 This section provides an overview only.
 To see the complete procedures, select the links in these steps:

 1. [File upload](upload-organizational-data-1st.md#file-upload).
 2. [Field mapping](upload-organizational-data-1st.md#field-mapping).
-After the data file is uploaded, you will encounter the mapping screen, where you map the source columns in the data file to Workplace Analytics names and select a datatype.
+After the data file is uploaded, you will encounter the mapping screen, where you map the source columns in the data file to Workplace Analytics names and select a data type.
 3. After you have confirmed the field mapping, [data validation](upload-organizational-data-1st.md#data-validation) starts.
 4. When validation finishes, it reports [success](upload-organizational-data-1st.md#validation-succeeds) or [failure](upload-organizational-data-1st.md#validation-fails).
 In case of errors, validation logs are made available.

    Validation errors can be caused by:

-   * cells with invalid formatting (See [Rules for .xlsx files](#rules-for-xlsx-files) and [Rules for .csv files](#rules-for-csv-files).)
+   * Cells with invalid formatting, see [Rules for .xlsx files](#rules-for-xlsx-files) and [Rules for .csv files](#rules-for-csv-files)
-   * missing entries (empty cells)
+   * Missing entries (empty or blank cells), see [Set validity threshold for custom fields](upload-organizational-data.md#set-validity-threshold-for-custom-fields)
-   * invalid use of special characters in column headers or in data rows (See [Use only valid values and formats](#use-only-valid-values-and-formats).)
+   * Invalid use of special characters in column headers or in data rows, see [Use only valid values and formats](#use-only-valid-values-and-formats)

-   If validation fails, see the following:
+   If validation fails:

-   * If this is your first upload of organizational data: [Validation fails](upload-organizational-data-1st.md#validation-fails)
+   * If this is your first upload of organizational data, see [Validation fails](upload-organizational-data-1st.md#validation-fails) for details.
-   * If this is a subsequent upload of organizational data: [Validation fails](upload-organizational-data.md#validation-fails)
+   * If this is a subsequent upload of organizational data, see [Validation fails](upload-organizational-data.md#validation-fails) for details.

    > [!Note]
-   > If this is a subsequent upload of organizational data, another factor that can play a role in validation is _validity threshold_.
-For more information, see [Columns in the field tables](upload-organizational-data.md#step-12) and [Set validity threshold for custom fields](upload-organizational-data.md#set-validity-threshold-for-custom-fields).
+   > If this is a subsequent upload of organizational data, another factor that can play a role in validation is the _validity threshold_.
+For more information, see [Field column details](upload-organizational-data.md#field-column-details) and [Set validity threshold for custom fields](upload-organizational-data.md#set-validity-threshold-for-custom-fields).

 <!-- NOTE FROM PRAMOD:
 Specific instructions to create, debug & fix (in case of validation errors) should be separate for CSV & XSLX files.
 We should have a separate page for each.
 We should link to these pages as required in the Prepare organizational data, Upload org data (First upload), Upload org data (subsequent uploads) pages.